james-grant1/my_paper_for_git_lesson/my_paper.md

-# Title of my paper
+# Paper to discuss the merits of using git for collaborative writing

 ## Abstract